 Are you wanting to swim with Manta Rays on the Big Island of Hawaii?
 Keep scrolling for an honest review of Big Island Manta Ray snorkel tour and how to secure reservations.

-This Big Island Manta Ray snorkel tour review contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Big Island Manta Ray snorkel tour review was co-written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Guest post by Chelsea Kelly-Sipe